 I’m Rey Junco, a professor and researcher who studies how technology use affects college students.
 I’m particularly interested in using quantitative methods to assess the effects of social media on student development, engagement, learning, and success.
+Currently, I’m investigating the ability to use big data in order to provide real-time and unobtrusive prediction of student outcomes.
 Social Media in Higher Education is a place where I’ll blog about the research I’m conducting and provide commentary on using technology in educationally-relevant ways.
 I’m interested in using this space to post findings that may never make it into any of my papers.
 Most of what I’ll post here will be well-developed; however, I’ll also post preliminary data and interpretations in the hopes of getting input to help shape future studies.
 My belief is that research is a collaborative process and this is one way that I can reach out to a broad base of potential collaborators.
 There is wisdom in the crowd.

 I became interested in the power of technology to help engage college students during the first class I taught after graduate school.
 In the syllabus, I listed my AOL Instant Messenger (IM) screen name as one of the ways students could contact me.
 I observed that introverted students were much more likely to be engaged during class discussions if they communicated with me via IM outside of class.
 Since then, I have been fascinated by the connective potential of emerging communication technologies.